Rainsford/pxls-alert-bot/README.md

-# pxls-alert-bot
+# currently in development/refurbashment.
-Repository for the pxls-alert-bot

-# Dead, look for some other bot
+# all credit for original code goes to LittleEndu